 Since 2012, Curamericas Global has partnered with Carolina for Kibera (CFK) and Ronald McDonald House Charities to reduce child mortality from preventable diarrheal disease in the Kibera slum.
 Kibera has some of the highest child mortality rates in the world, due in large part to preventable diarrheal disease.
 Many childhood illnesses in Kibera are caused by a lack of access to hygiene and sanitation, and a lack of knowledge on prevention practices.
 This project aims to reduce the incidence of diarrheal in children disease by 50% by improving knowledge of hygiene and sanitation and strengthening the health care system in Kibera.
 Through its partnership with CFK, Curamericas provides technical assistance and conducts trainings to increase the capacity of local staff to provide health outreach and services.

 In 2015, Curamericas Global and our partners continued to make strides in improving the healthcare in Kibera.
 To increase the capabilities of local healthcare providers, 27 staff and volunteers were trained to use Care Groups.
 This lead to a staggering 2,252 household visits to pregnant women and families with children under age five.
-With the efforts of our Care Groups, 210 pregnant women were reached with vial health education and support.
+With the efforts of our Care Groups, 210 pregnant women were reached with vital health education and support.
 As a result of training, community engagement, education, and support, 90% of deliveries took place at a health facility with a skilled birth attendant.

 Curamericas Global’s Strategy

 Curamericas Global provide training to mothers and child caretakers on hand washing, water treatment and storage, proper feces disposal, and the treatment of diarrheal disease through educational home visits and the use of Community Health Promoters.
 One hundred Community Health Promoters will serve 10,000 households providing them with basic first aid and hygiene education, and systematically monitoring the health of family members.